 - 1. Performance.
 The Performance component is a description of the behavior or outcome that is expected to be performed.
 It should be measurable and observable.
 It describes what task force or applicant will be doing when demonstrating mastery of an objective.
 The use of active verbs, e.g., to arrest, charge, interview, etc. give clarity on what is to be done.
 Contrasting the use of the active verbs are those that are invisible, and are of poor use in an objective, e.g., to understand, appreciate, or conceptualize. - 2.
 Condition.
 The Condition component of an objective is a description of the circumstances under which the performance will be carried out.
 It also includes a description of what or how the performance will be achieved.
-As an example, it is not reasonable that three detectives in a given task force can investigate an average of 40 auto thefts per week in a given multijurisdictional area, so a condition in the objective may be "...using a CALEA approved case management system for major criminal investigations..."
+Sample: It is not reasonable that three detectives in a given task force can investigate an average of 40 auto thefts per week in a given multijurisdictional area, so a condition in the objective may be "...using a CALEA approved case management system for major criminal investigations..."
 Specifying the conditions further helps to prevent misunderstanding of your intent.

-For example, if you are given the objective "Travel from New York to Washington DC in 2 hours", you could probably do that if you were on a plane.
+Sample: If you are given the objective "Travel from New York to Washington DC in 2 hours", you could probably do that if you were on a plane.
 However, what if the objective were stated like this: "Given an automobile, travel from New York to Washington DC in 2 hours" or "Using your own two feet, travel from New York to Washington DC in two hours."
 Those two might be a little more difficult, or impossible.
-In both cases the conditions of the objective make it clear what the intent is.
-In order to avoid any confusion regarding your objective you should state the main condition under which the performance will occur.